vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

 ``You know what I mean?``

 ## Failed Proton Activation Analysis

+#### Nuclear Analytical Methods

+One compelling reason to use nuclear analytical methods is their high sensitivity.
+The techniques to be discussed are known for their sensitivity; their ability to do nondestructive analysis of a large number of samples, sometimes quickly; and their ability to analzye the surfaces of material.
+These techniques, called elemental anaysis technqiues do not, in general, give infomration about the chimcal form of the element or isotope, any attatched ligans, and so on.
+This lack of information on speciation is generall a drawback to these methods.

+**Activation Analysis**

+Activation analysis (AA) is an analytical technique that allows one to determine that amount of a given element X contained in some material Y. The basic steps in the activation technique are as follows:

+- Irradiate Y with a source of ionizing radiation so that some generally very small amount of X will change into X*, a radioactive isotope of X.
+- Using chemical or instrumental technqiues, "isolate" X and X* from all other elements is Y (not necessarily quantitatively) and measure the activity of X*.
+- Calculate the amount of X present.

+But how does one calculate the amount of X present, knowing the activity of X* produced in the irradiation?
+Since the radiactivity was produced in a nuclear reaction, it can be shown that the activity A_X* as a function of time is

+A_X* = N_x * sigma * phi *(1 - exp(-lamdaX*t_i))exp(-lamdaX*t_d)

+Where N_X is the number of X nuclei present initialy, t_i is the length of the irradiation, and t_d is the time of decay after the end of an irrdiation.
+From this equation one could calcualte Nx from Ax.
+This equation for Ax is only valid for "thin targets", that is, samples that absorv <5% of the flux of activitng particles.)

+This method of analyisis is called absolute activation analysis and is rarley done.
+The reasons for this are the need for detailed knowldge of the flux and energy of the bombarding particles in the sample and the comppound of the nuclear unceratinties such asthe cross sections, decay branching ratios, and so on in the final results.
+A simpler technique is to irradiate and count a known amount of pure X under the same conditions used for the mixute of X in Y. Then,

+Mass of X in Y = (Known mass X)(Acitivty of X* in Y / Activity of X* in pure X)

+Which is known as the comparator technqiue and is the most widely used method of AA.
+The method only depends on irrdiating and counting standards known amounts of pure material using the same conditions as the samples being analyzed.

+Numerous tests have shown that with careful experimental manipuation, AA is an accurate (~1% accuracy) and precise (~5% precision) method of measuring elemental concentrations.

 The 5- and 10-minute interval measurments taken ~1hr post eob described above were intially taken with the intention of charecterizing the quality of the recycling process.
 The full recycling process is detailed in the accompanying paper.